Peter Pinizzotto: Toronto Lynx

 When the USL A-League granted the Toronto Lynx a franchise Pinizzotto was appointed the inaugural head coach for the 1997 season.
 He assembled a roster with several noted CNSL veterans along with future Canadian internationals.
 In his debut season he led Toronto to a USL record of ten consecutive wins for an expansion franchise.
 As a result the club clinched a postseason berth by finishing fourth in the Northeast division, and were eliminated in the first round of the playoffs to Montreal Impact.
 In 1999, he was named general manager while maintaining his coaching responsibilities.

 Pinizzotto secured another playoff berth for Toronto in the 2000 season after finishing third in the Northeast division.
 In the preliminary rounds of the postseason Toronto defeated Long Island Rough Riders, and Richmond Kickers.
 In the Eastern Conference final the Lynx were eliminated by the Rochester Rhinos.
 Pinizzotto's final notable season occurred in 2002 where Toronto nearly clinched the final berth playoff berth.
 Where the Lynx had to register a victory in the final match against Atlanta Silverbacks FC, but tied the match which allowed the Charlotte Eagles to secure the final berth in the Eastern Conference.

 Meanwhile in the inaugural 2002 Voyageurs Cup the club finished as runner's up to Montreal.
 After the 2003 season the ownership of Toronto modified their club policy by deciding not to renew Pinizzotto's contract, and hired Duncan Wilde as his successor.
-Throughout his tenure in Toronto he was known for providing young talent an opportunity to develop their skills, and as result produced several notable players to the Canadian national team program.
+Throughout his tenure in Toronto he was known for providing young talent an opportunity to develop their skills, and as result produced several notable players to the Canada national team program.
 He also served as an assistant coach under Gary Hindley for the Toronto ThunderHawks in the National Professional Soccer League for the 2000-2001 indoor season.